w3ng-git/qwen2.5-r1-ft/README.md

 R1-distilled SFT (Supervised Fine-Tuning) for Qwen 2.5, derived from [Qwen's official fine-tuning example](https://github.com/QwenLM/Qwen/blob/main/recipes/finetune/deepspeed/finetune_lora_multi_gpu.ipynb).

+> ⚠️ **Important Note**: The original Qwen repository's code is **not compatible** with Qwen 2.5 models.
+This project includes necessary modifications to support Qwen 2.5.
+Do not use the original repository directly for Qwen 2.5 fine-tuning, as it may lead to errors or unexpected behavior.

 ## Overview

 This project implements LoRA fine-tuning for the Qwen-2.5-1.5B-Chat model using DeepSpeed with multi-GPU support.
 Tongyi Qianwen is a large language model developed by Alibaba Cloud based on the Transformer architecture, trained on diverse pre-training data including internet text, specialized books, and code.
 This implementation focuses on R1-style training using high-quality instruction datasets.